drseg/swift-fsm/README.md

 - If `Enforcement` is `.strong`, when we get a `.pass`, transition to `.alarming` and `defconOne`
 - *Regardless* of `Enforcement`, when we get a `.coin`, transition to `.unlocked` and `unlock`

-In this system, only those statements that depend upon the `Enforcement` policy need know it has been added, and all other existing statements that do not depend upon it continue to work as they always did.
+Only those statements that depend upon the `Enforcement` policy know it has been added - preexisting statements continue to work unchanged.

 ### ExpandedSyntaxBuilder and Predicate

-`ExpandedSyntaxBuilder` implements `SyntaxBuilder`, providing all the SMC-equivalent syntax described earlier, alongside the new `matching` statements for working with predicates.

-`Predicate` requires the conformer to be `Hashable, Sendable` and `CaseIterable`.
-It is possible to use any type you wish, as long as your conformance to `Hashable` and `CaseIterable` makes logical sense, but in practice, this is likely to limit `Predicates` to `Enums` without associated types, as these can be automatically conformed to `CaseIterable`.
+`ExpandedSyntaxBuilder` implements `SyntaxBuilder` with the same requirements. `Predicate` requires the conformer to be `Hashable, Sendable` and `CaseIterable`.
+It is possible to use any type, but in practice, the `CaseIterable` requirement is likely to limit `Predicate` to `Enums` without associated types.

 ### Implicit Matching Statements